My Counterintuitive Secret for Social Media Consistency as a Business Owner

 Regardless of the type of content I have on social media or how it aesthetically looks, this question has to do more with the fact that I am fairly consistent on social media, specifically Instagram, and people notice that.

-I believe this happens for one of two reasons for content creation in general:
+Social media consistency is what a lot of business owners tend to struggle with and I believe this happens for one of two reasons for content creation in general:

-1. You’re frozen with a ton of ideas, but can’t seem to get them out.
+1) You’re frozen with a ton of ideas, but can’t seem to get them out.

 You feel paralyzed and are left bottled up with so much goodness with no strategic way to get it out.